Bonaire Sea Turtle

 Habitat Destruction

-One of the main threats marine turtles face is the destruction of their habitats.
+One of the main threats sea turtles face is the destruction of their habitats.
 Development along coastlines is destroying nesting beaches, making it harder for female turtles to lay their eggs.

 Poaching